We have written the BEST from the beautiful landscape of Zealand for you.

 Hot Water Beach is a beach on the shores of the peninsula, but it also offers the opportunity to warm your body in hot water, even if it is cold outside.
 There are hot springs under the beach, so after low tide, visitors dig wide pools in the sand, which will soon be filled with warm water.
 Warm thermal water springs from below, it is often too hot.
 Therefore, it is good to cool it with seawater.

 Kaikoura is a larger coastal village located on the east coast of the South Island.
 It is spread under majestic mountains, reaching almost 3000 m.
 The biggest attraction is the trek around the peninsula - Kaikoura Coast Track.
 In about 12 km, visitors walk along the sea shore, climb steep cliffs and continue along the plateau.
 Everywhere they can observe the blue sky, the surf and flocks of seagulls.
 On the rocks in the sea it is possible to see seals, as in one of the few places on earth you can watch whales very close to the mainland.
 Those interested can pay for a boat trip, which guarantees a meeting with dolphins and whales.
-If there is no meeting, the operator returns the amounts paid to visitors.
+If you are unlucky and do not meet any of them, the organizer will refund the amounts paid to the visitors.

 Taupo is the name of a lake that lies about 50 km north of the volcanoes Tahurangi and Tongariro, the North Island.
 The lake was created 26,000 years ago by a supervolcano, on the top of which a caldera filled with water was created.
 It is the largest lake in New Zealand, with an area of 616 km2.
 There are beautiful sandy beaches and many species of water birds live here.
 The sand on the beaches is white and there are a lot of white smooth stones everywhere.
 But when you throw them into the lake, you will find that the stone floats - it is pumice, which is light and originated here during volcanic activity.